edgio-docs/edgio-docs/guides/layer0_migration.md

 Once you deploy the new version of Layer0, your Edge links will change to have the format `*.layer0-limelight.link`.
 Your current edge links will switch to the new format on the next deployment for that environment.
 Old edge links may continue to work correctly for a while but they are considered deprecated and will be turned off without further notice.
 Permalinks will remain `*.free.layer0-perma.link`.

-## DNS will need updating for custom domains
+## DNS will Need Updating for Custom Domains

 If you have a custom domain pointing to Layer0, you will need to update your A/CNAME record.
 To obtain the new network details, navigate to https://app.layer0.co and go to your site.
 Click the _Environments_ tab and choose the environment that has the custom domain.
 From there, click on the _Networking_ tab.